isabella232/campaign-classic-learn.ja-JP/help/acc/monitoring-campaign-classic/control-panel/subdomain-delegation.md

 activity: use
 team: PM
 translation-type: tm+mt
-source-git-commit: 2d28efe0abc313db87610507564a08a9f7e380dc
+source-git-commit: ce29e5dc91fad713ac0d19752dd8f84f9889df38
 workflow-type: tm+mt
 source-wordcount: '131'
-ht-degree: 16%
+ht-degree: 30%

 ---

-# サブドメインの委任
+# サブドメインのデリゲート

 >[!NOTE]

-> [!UICONTROL Campaign コントロールパネルからのサブドメインの委任はベータ版で] 、
+>
-> 頻繁な更新と予告なしの変更
+> Subdomain delegation from the [!UICONTROL Control Panel] is in beta and subject to frequent updates and modifications without notice.

 Adobe Campaign [!UICONTROL Control Panel] allows you to fully delegate a subdomain to Adobe Campaign.